saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_05_Application_Service_Principal.md

 **Scenario**

-This lab shows you how to create a new Azure Active Directory (Azure AD) application and service principal that can be used with the role-based access control.
+This lab shows you how to create a new Azure Active Directory (Azure AD) application and service principal that can be used with role-based access control.
 When you have code that needs to access or modify resources, you can create an identity for the app.
 This identity is known as a service principal.
 You can then assign the required permissions to the service principal.
-This article shows you how to use the portal to create the service principal.
+This lab shows you how to use the portal to create the service principal.
 It focuses on a single-tenant application where the application is intended to run within only one organization.
 You typically use single-tenant applications for line-of-business applications that run within your organization.

 ## Exercise 1: Use the portal to create a service principal that can access resources